Mapping Btrfs Subvolumes

 You can restore Btrfs subvolumes to the original Btrfs pool or new Btrfs pool.
-If the target Btrfs pool contains a subvolume with the same name as the name of the subvolume that you selected for restore, Veeam Agent for Linux will automatically map these subvolumes.
-During the restore process, Veeam Agent for Linux will overwrite data on the target subvolume with the data retrieved from the backup.
+If the target Btrfs pool contains a subvolume with the same name as the name of the subvolume that you selected for restore, Veeam Agent will automatically map these subvolumes.
+During the restore process, Veeam Agent will overwrite data on the target subvolume with the data retrieved from the backup.

 Veeam Agent for Linux does not check whether the target Btrfs pool has enough disk space to restore the selected subvolumes.
 If the total size of the restored data is larger than the size of the target Btrfs pool, after the restore process completes, the restored data will be corrupted.

 To map a source Btrfs subvolume to a target Btrfs pool: